 Fear is a powerful emotion

-My advice with well meaning friends and family is to halt the negativity.
+My advice with well-meaning friends and family is to halt the negativity.
 Birth is all about being informed and being positive.
-If people start regaling you with terrible stories about how horrifying birth is and how painful it is then stop them.
+If people start regaling you with terrible stories about how horrifying birth is and how painful it then stops them.
 You can be polite and kind but you don’t have to listen to it.

 Try something like, ‘I am sorry you had such a difficult time perhaps we can talk about it after I have given birth?’

 “What is the easiest way to give birth?”